-Brooklyn-based Trumpet/Composer/Bandleader Jon Crowley is one of the most fearless and original musicians of his generation.
+Brooklyn-based Trumpet/Composer/Bandleader Jon Crowley is one of the most forward-looking and fearless musicians of his generation.
 His various projects and groups have combined broad ranging influences from Satie, Death Cab for Cutie, Philip Glass, Chopin, to Miles Davis, showing him to be a musician who will not be bound by a single genre and one that is always looking for new possibilities.
 One thing that carries through everything he touches is his melodic and individual approach to the trumpet, that has been described as 'Highly personal; masculine, yet sensitive in timbre'.

-Jon has three records out as a leader on Lonely Crow Records; Connections(2009), At the Edge(2011) and The Rehumanization EP(2014) and I Walk Amongst The Humans(2016).
+Jon has four records out as a leader on Lonely Crow Records; Connections(2009), At the Edge(2011), The Rehumanization EP(2014) and I Walk Amongst The Humans(2016).
 The title track from his debut album won the prestigious 'ASCAP Young Jazz Composers Award' in 2010 and his sophomore release made many critics' "Best of 2011" lists.
 Jon has played and toured up and down the east coast at places such as 'Chris Jazz Cafe' and 'World Cafe Live(philly), Twins(DC), The Garage(VA) as well as The Blue Note, Lincoln Center and Smalls (NYC) with people such as Chris Potter, Joe Lovano, Ralph Alessi, mark Shim and Dave Pietro.
-Recently Crowley's band 'Heart of Darkness' was featured in Dave Douglas' FONT Festival that happens each year at venues around New York City
+In 2012 Crowley's band 'Heart of Darkness' was featured in Dave Douglas' FONT Festival that happens each year at venues around New York City

 Crowley also has a BA in Music from Muhlenberg College and an MA in Jazz Performance and Composition from NYU, where he studied with Laurie Frink, John Scofield, Kenny Werner and many more.
-He has also taught privately since 2007(including as an Adjunct Faculty member at NYU, as Trumpet Instructor at The Brooklyn Conservatory of Music and has worked with Jazz at Lincoln Center's WeBop early education program since 2010.
+He has also taught privately since 2007; including as an Adjunct Faculty member at NYU, as Trumpet Instructor at The Brooklyn Conservatory of Music and has worked with Jazz at Lincoln Center's WeBop early education program since 2010.